 Some bus routes are fully wheelchair-accessible and others are partly wheelchair-accessible.
 At the stop, the bus driver places a ramp between the front door of the bus to the kerb of the road.

-SmartBus vehicles are able to 'meet' the bus stop at the same level and eliminate a 'step' to board the bus.
+SmartBus vehicles are able to 'meet' the bus stop at the kerb and eliminate a 'step' to board the bus.
 SmartBus stops have tactile ground surfaces in bright colours that are used to to help people with vision impairments.

 Check your printed timetable - accessible services are shown with an access symbol on the front of the timetable booklet or next to the relevant service.
 They can be indicated by the letter ‘W’ (wheelchair) or ‘LF’ (low-floor).